finbourne/lusid-sdk-csharp/sdk/docs/SchemasApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SchemasApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SchemasApi>();
             var propertyKeys = new List<string>?(); // List<string>? | One or more property keys for which the schema is requested (optional) var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Optional.
 The AsAt date of the data (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // PropertySchema result = apiInstance.GetPropertySchema(propertyKeys, asAt, opts: opts);

                 // [EARLY ACCESS] GetPropertySchema: Get property schema PropertySchema result = apiInstance.GetPropertySchema(propertyKeys, asAt);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));